opengisch/talks/qfield/README.md

 QFieldCloud takes care about all the data pushed from different workers on the field.*

 ## iOS Support
-Btw: QField runs on iOS, it's just not yet released.
+Btw: Spoiler Alert.
+QField runs on iOS - it's just not yet released.
 We will keep you up to date.

 ## Release info
 This is the current release is 1.7.6

-QField is **widely used**, **300 Thousands of downloads**.
+QField is **widely used** - we have **300 Thousands of downloads**.

 **To check up the latest stuff, become a Beta Tester**.